pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 ## Getting started and Prerequisites

-Check the [prerequisites](https://github.com/pantheon-systems/decoupled-kit-js/#prerequisites) and [getting started](https://github.com/pantheon-systems/decoupled-kit-js/#getting-started) to get setup for development.
+Check the [prerequisites](https://github.com/pantheon-systems/decoupled-kit-js/#prerequisites-start-here!) and [getting started](https://github.com/pantheon-systems/decoupled-kit-js/#setup-the-monorepo) to get setup for development.

-If you find a bug or have a feature request, please open an issue or a start a discusson.
+If you find a bug or have a feature request, please open an issue or a start a discussion.

 ## Packages